VP of Cloud Transformation, EVOTEK

 M.S., Manufacturing Systems; B.A., Sociology and Social Psychology

 Al Diaz '94 is a seasoned business executive who is driven to understand, build, and transform global organizations and businesses.
-For more than 15 years, Al has held executive and senior leadership positions at Symantec and Intel, earning a reputation as a turnaround leader—transforming fractured or non-existing teams into high-performing organizations and industry-leading businesses that repeatedly surpass revenue, profit, and growth expectations.
+For 20 years, Al has held executive and senior leadership positions at Symantec, Intel and Microsoft earning a reputation as a turnaround leader—transforming fractured or non-existing teams into high-performing organizations and industry-leading businesses that repeatedly surpass revenue, profit, and growth expectations.

-As VP and GM of Technical and Sales Enablement at Intel, Al built and now leads a newly developed organization to drive scale for its multibillion-dollar data center sales organization.
-Al also leads the Covid-19 global sales task force to ensure business continuity for customers and employees during the worldwide pandemic.
+At Intel Al was a long time VP/GM of a number of businesses and functions.
+As VP and GM of Technical and Sales Enablement at Intel, Al built and now led a newly developed organization to drive scale for its multibillion-dollar data center sales organization.
+He also led the Covid-19 global sales task force to ensure business continuity for customers and employees during the worldwide pandemic.

-Prior to this role, Al served as VP and GM of Direct Systems Sales at Intel, where he led the evaluation of a potentially damaging business strategy, and delivered a recommendation to reduce risk and deliver value.
-He also served as VP and GM of Product Collaborations and Systems Division, where he led a transformation of Intel’s uniquely self-contained, and long-time server business—owning product management, engineering, validation, support, manufacturing, quality, and sales, as well as accountability for revenue and profit goals.
+Prior to this role, Al served as VP and GM of Direct Systems Sales at Intel as well as the VP and GM of Product Collaborations and Systems Division, where he led a transformation of Intel’s uniquely self-contained, and long-time server business—owning product management, engineering, validation, support, manufacturing, quality, and sales, as well as accountability for revenue and profit goals.

 Al holds a Master of Science in Manufacturing Systems Engineering from Lehigh University.
 He also holds a Bachelor of Arts and a Master of Arts in Sociology—from Lehigh University, and Penn State University, respectively.